esa/torchquad/README.md

 <!-- FAQ -->
 ## FAQ

   1. Q: `Error enabling CUDA. cuda.is_available() returned False.
-CPU will be used.`  <br/>A: This error is due to the fact that `cudatoolkit` is not installed by default.
-To enable the GPU usage, `cudatoolkit` shall be installed.
+CPU will be used.`  <br/>A: This error indicates that no CUDA-compatible GPU could be found.
+Either you have no compatible GPU or the necessary CUDA requirements are missing.
+Using `conda`, you can install them with `conda install cudatoolkit`.
+For more detailed installation instructions, please refer to https://pytorch.org/get-started/locally/ .

 <!-- CONTACT -->
 ## Contact